bearfighting/schema-transformation-toolkit/docs/development/ir-boundaries.md

 - a second tree of `ConstraintObject`, `ConstraintArray`, `ConstraintTuple`, and similar mirrored node kinds

-## Parser Responsibilities
+## Producer And Consumer Rules

-Each parser should emit only the layers that naturally exist in its source.
+Parsers should emit only the layers that naturally exist in their source:

-### Value-Family Parsers

-Examples:

-- JSON
-- YAML
-- TOML

-Recommended output:

-- primary output: `Value IR`
-- optional follow-on transform: `Value IR -> Shape IR`
+- value-family parsers primarily produce `Value IR`

-Important rule:

-- parsing a value and inferring a shape are different responsibilities, even if one package temporarily offers both

-### Shape-Family Parsers

-Examples:

-- TypeScript serializable type subset
-- future schema-oriented language types

-Recommended output:

-- primary output: `Shape IR`
+- serializable-type parsers primarily produce `Shape IR`

-Important rule:

-- these parsers should target structural meaning, not full language semantics

-### Shape-Plus-Constraint Parsers

-Examples:

-- JSON Schema
-- OpenAPI schema objects
-- validator DSLs that mix structure and refinements

-Recommended output:

-- `Shape IR`
+- schema-and-validator parsers may produce `Shape IR + Constraint IR`
-- `Constraint IR` when supported semantics require it

-Important rule:

-- if a source contains both shape and constraints, the parser should separate them conceptually even if implementation staging lands in phases

-## Generator Responsibilities

-Generators should declare which IR layers they consume.
+Generators should consume only the layers they actually need:

-### Value Generators

-Examples:

-- JSON output
-- YAML output
-- TOML output

-Recommended input:

-- `Value IR`
+- value generators consume `Value IR`

-### Shape Generators

-Examples:

-- TypeScript generator
-- future Rust, Go, Java, or Kotlin schema-oriented generators

-Recommended input:

-- `Shape IR`
+- language-type generators usually consume `Shape IR`

-### Shape-Plus-Constraint Generators

-Examples:

-- JSON Schema generator
-- OpenAPI schema generator
-- validator-library generators

-Recommended input:

-- `Shape IR`
+- richer schema generators may consume `Shape IR + Constraint IR`
-- optional `Constraint IR`

-Important rule:

-- successful generation from shape alone must still be allowed when constraints are absent
-- when constraints are present but unsupported, the generator should report semantic loss explicitly

-## Recommended Pipeline Rules

-The project should prefer explicit transforms over hidden mixed responsibilities.
+The guiding rule is to prefer explicit transforms over hidden mixed responsibilities.

-Recommended flows:

-1. `JSON/YAML/TOML -> Value IR`
-2. `Value IR -> Shape IR` for inference-oriented workflows
-3. `TypeScript subset -> Shape IR`
-4. `JSON Schema -> Shape IR + Constraint IR`
-5. `Shape IR -> TypeScript`
-6. `Shape IR + Constraint IR -> JSON Schema`

-This keeps the architecture honest about where inference, structure, and validation are happening.
+That keeps inference, structure, and validation separate even when one package temporarily offers multiple steps.

 ## Current Practical Mapping

 For the current repository, use this interpretation:

 - `@aio/core` is the canonical home of `Shape IR v0`
-- the JSON parser currently mixes value parsing and shape inference in one package boundary
+- the JSON path materializes `Value IR` and then infers `Shape IR`
 - the TypeScript parser is a direct `Shape IR` producer
-- the JSON Schema parser is currently a shape-subset parser with explicit exclusions for many constraint keywords
+- the JSON Schema parser is a `Shape IR + Constraint IR` producer for the currently supported subset
-- the JSON Schema generator is currently a shape-first generator with target-local rendering options
+- the JSON Schema generator can consume `Shape IR` alone or `Shape IR + Constraint IR`

-This is acceptable as an implementation stage.

-What should change next is the architecture contract, not an immediate full code rewrite.

-## Near-Term Implementation Guidance

-Before adding new languages or broad new schema features, prefer this order:

-1. explicitly document the current `Shape IR v0` boundary
-2. document which source semantics are intentionally dropped, normalized, or deferred
-3. add capability and semantic-loss reporting around parser and generator behavior
-4. gather evidence about repeated pressure for shared constraints
-5. only then decide whether to introduce a real `Constraint IR`

-This keeps the repository from overfitting shared abstractions to JSON Schema alone.

 ## Design Guardrails